-But where New Farm really takes the cake is that it has some of the best restaurants in Brisbane all within mere metres of each other.
-With awesome Italian, epic Mexican, modern Australian and classics done to perfection, New Farm has the Brisbane restaurant scene on lock.
+But where New Farm and Teneriffe really take the cake is that this is where you'll find some of the best restaurants in Brisbane all within mere metres of each other.
+With awesome Italian, epic American BBQ, modern Australian and classics done to perfection, this inner city area has the Brisbane restaurant scene on lock.

 Set inside the Brisbane Powerhouse, Bar Alto is a stalwart of New Farm’s best restaurants for good reason.
-Not only do they have one of the most incredible views in the whole of Brisbane, I could seriously name a hundred awesome things on the menu.
-Okay, I’ll just mention one: the braised goat shoulder with red chilli and kipfler potatoes is to die for.
+Not only do they have one of the most incredible views in the whole of Brisbane, we could seriously name a hundred awesome things on the Italian menu.
+Okay, we'll just mention one: the braised goat shoulder with red chilli and kipfler potatoes is to die for.

 Balfour Kitchen, sitting within the gorgeous boutique hotel Spicers Balfour, knows how to impress.
 Open for breakfast, lunch and dinner there’s a lot of goodness on offer.
 The brioche French toast with chocolate ganache is the star of the menu in the morning; but at night, seafood is the hero.
 We’re talking Fraser Isle spanner crab, coal grilled octopus and hot smoked barramundi for a start.
 Yes please.

-Iconic New Farm restaurant, Continental Café, does European meals to perfection in a cosy atmosphere.
-I could mention the great mains, or the excellent wines, but dessert takes precedence.
-We love the bittersweet chocolate mousse with coconut sorbet and lychees.
+Iconic New Farm restaurant, Vine, does Italian meals to perfection in a cosy atmosphere.
+We could mention the great mains, or the excellent wines, but dessert takes precedence.
+We love the 70% chocolate mousse with passionfruit and streusel .
 It’s a solid option for both date night and catch up with a big group of friends.